tehtbl/ansible-role-common/README.md

 Role Description
 ================

-Configure all common things on a system.
+Configure all common things on your system.

 Example Playbook
 ================